 Pumpkin patch activities include tractor hayrides, straw maze, petting corral and pony rides.
-Weekend entertainment is offered September 21st to October 31st from 8:30 a.m to 6:00 p.m, including live entertainment.
-Weekdays are 9:00 a.m to 5:30 p.m.
+Weekend entertainment is offered September 18th to October 31st from 9:00 a.m to 5:00 p.m, including live entertainment.
 There is also kettle corn, food trucks and lots of additional kids’ activities like a rock climb and slide.
-(Parking is $5 cash on weekends and free on weekdays).
+No admission fees on weekdays, $8 entry per car on weekends.

 Oma’s Pumpkin Patch at Von Ommering Dairy Farm in Lakeside is our family’s favorite during fall in San Diego.
 There’s farm equipment for photo ops and a covered hay ride around the farm.
 Check out the petting corral and free play activities for kids.
 Our favorite is the cottonseed mountain to sled down.
 You could seriously spend all day here because the kids never want to leave!
 There is a snack stand that accepts cash only.

 Oma’s Pumpkin Patch opens Sept 28th through October 30th, 2021.
 They are open Tuesday-Saturday, 10 a.m.-7 p.m.
 Prices range from $14-20 for kids and $9-$11 for adults.
 Hayrides are $5.
 Admission includes a pumpkin for the kids.
 Reservations must be made in advance.